3 Days in Barcelona – A first-timer’s guide (with detailed itinerary)

 Our next stop was the biggest attraction of Barcelona, the vision of Antonio Gaudi which became the dream of Catalunya, the Sagrada Familia.
 The first stone of Sagrada Familia was laid at the heart of Barcelona in 1883.
 It is said that Gaudi knew that the construction of this marvel would not be complete in his lifetime, but he said: “God is in no hurry”.
 We stared in awe at the great building whose pictures we have seen so many times.
 As awe-inspiring as the temple was, I must say the construction machinery did ruin the experience a bit.
 There was a long queue outside the temple, but you could enter only if you had an online ticket booked.

-Do pre-book ticket to Sagrada Familia online when you are planning your visit.
-They sell fast!
+Pre-book ticket to Sagrada Familia online when you are planning your visit.

 If you have a really short time in the city, you don’t want to waste a lot of time trying to get accustomed to the metro-lines on your own.
 The touristic buses can be a great convenience apart from being fun and educational.
 It gives you an orientation of the roads and a real feel of the city.